-Notice: Cliff jumping is a risky activity, be very cautious of where you jump.
-The water is very clear to help see where all the deep spots are.
-Never go alone and be safe.
 Be sure to pack out anything you bring with you, this is a special place everyone wants to keep clean and undamaged.

-Duration: 10 minutes/500m to first lake (steep section), 3.7km easy hike to third lake
+Duration: 20 minutes/500m to the first lake (steep sections), 3.7km easy to 2nd & 3rd lake

 Elevation Gain: 90m